matspina/screen-play-wright/README.md

 ### Project structure

+- Tests (.spec) files are under the `./tests` folder.
+    - Here is where tests written with the screenplay pattern are located.
-Page object files are under the `./src/page-objects` folder, and they serve as storage to keep constants for each test.
+- Page object files are under the `./src/page-objects` folder, and they serve as storage to keep constants (such URLs and selectors) for each page.

-Tests (.spec) files are under the `./tests` folder.
+    - It's a good practice to have one page object file per page, per site.
+- Sites global setup files should be placed under the `./src/config` folder with the extension `.setup.ts`
+    - These files run pre-defined steps (such as login steps) before the tests which are related to it, and then it saves the browser session state in a temporary json file, to be used by the tests afterwards.
+- You can build your customized tasks (group of steps) if needed, under the `./src/screenplay/tasks` folder

 ### Running tests